 A beeping smoke alarm is probably one of the most annoying things we may ever have to deal with at home.
 At 2 in the morning, it’s no fun to fool around with a chirping smoke detector!

-If you have a smoke alarm that's falsing or going off for no obvious reason, find out what to do here: Smoke Detector Problems and How to Solve Them.
+If you have a smoke detector that's actually going into alarm or falsing for no obvious reason, find out what to do here: Smoke Detector Problems and How to Solve Them.

-If you have a home security system, you may have hardwired smoke detectors tied to it.
-Check to see if the alarm system keypads are beeping and/or showing fire trouble.
+If you have a home security system, you may have low-voltage hardwired smoke detectors tied to it.
 Home alarm systems will give an audible and/or visual indication at the keypads, and monitored systems will send a signal to the central station.

 Most wired smoke detectors that connect to a home alarm system DON'T make noise themselves.
 That's what the keypads and sirens are for.